 Not all side effects for Ancobon may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to flucytosine: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking flucytosine:More common
+You should check with your doctor immediately if any of these side effects occur when taking flucytosine:More common

 - Skin rash, redness, or itching